 - Help to motivate and direct the students’ learning experience

 - Facilitate students’ initiatives for learning

-- Be available for consultations as appropriate during learning process
+- Be available for consultations as appropriate during the learning process

-- Serve as an advisor rather than formal instructor
+- Serve as an advisor rather than a formal instructor

 - Independent Studies: Readiness to Learn

 - Independent Studies: Unit Planning Decision Guide